amg1976/amg1976.github.io/_posts/2018-05-03-improving-xcode-coverage.md

 import UIKit

 class TestingAppDelegate: UIResponder { }

 {% endhighlight %}

+- then check if our original `AppDelegate` contains this attribute and remove it - it declares that the class where it is being used is the application delegate, but because we will provide our own `main.swift` this should be removed:

+{% highlight swift %}
+@UIApplicationMain
+{% endhighlight %}

-- then we will need to create another file, which will have the code needed to either execute the default App Delegate or the unit tests specific version:
+- we will also need to create another file, which will have the code needed to either execute the default App Delegate or the unit tests specific version:

 {% highlight swift %}
 //